Find Your Way Around

 Get Your OSAP Funds

-If you applied for OSAP by June 30, you should receive your funds by the middle of September.
-Visit the OSAP website for details about the release of OSAP funds.
+If you applied for OSAP and submitted all your supporting documents by June 30, you should receive your funds by the middle of September.
+Visit the OSAP website for details about the release of your OSAP funds.

 Apply for Scholarships